Vehsamrak/backend-refactoring-challenge/README.md

 * Check if post action works on initial project before changes
 * [Internal] Check all API routes in api.http (after tests)
 * Get rid of static methods
-* Generate entity ids on backend instead of client
-* Persist database volumes, so they shall not be deleted when containers stops
 * Property names in entities formatted to camelCase, to follow PSR-1 (consistency with properties in other classes).
 * Run migrations on test database
 * Zipcode id was string, but behave like integer.
 Property and column type were changed to integer
+* Export mysql configuration outside docker image

 ### In progress
+* Generate job entity id on backend instead of client

 ### Done
 * [Critical] Remove symfony cache directories from git